-LASIK Vision Correction in Saskatoon, Saskatchewan
+LASIK in Saskatoon, Saskatchewan

 Are you searching for a LASIK Surgeon in Saskatoon, Saskatchewan?
-Laser refractive surgery (LASIK and PRK) precisely changes the shape of the front of the eye, or cornea, to improve the focusing ability of the eye, so you can function without glasses.
+Laser refractive surgery (LASIK and PRK) precisely changes the shape of the front of the eye, or cornea, to improve the focusing ability of the eye so you can function without glasses.
 By eliminating or reducing your dependence on glasses your ability to perform a wide range of activities becomes enhanced.

+LASIK, or Laser-Assisted in Situ Keratomileusis, is a type of laser eye surgery for correcting myopia, hyperopia, and astigmatism.
+In order for light to focus more clearly on the retina, the outer window of the eye, or cornea must be of the proper curvature.
 A wide range of myopia, hyperopia, and astigmatism can be corrected by the LASIK procedure.
 It is a precise surgical procedure that allows for a very predictable healing response.
 Your vision stabilizes rapidly, and you can expect to have little or no discomfort following LASIK.
-Most patients have driving vision within 24 hours of treatment.
+Most patients have a driving vision within 24 hours of treatment.

-In preparation for the LASIK procedure a thorough examination of the eye is performed to determine if one is a candidate or not for the procedure.
+In preparation for the LASIK procedure, a thorough examination of the eye is performed to determine if one is a candidate or not for the procedure.
 Typical pre-testing includes corneal topography, wavefront analysis, corneal thickness, and refraction.

 Prior to performing the procedure, the eye is numbed with topical anesthetic drops.
 A corneal flap is then cut with either a microkeratome or a femtosecond laser such as IntraLase®.
 The flap is then gently lifted, and the surgeon uses the computer-guided excimer laser to precisely reshape the cornea for corrected vision.
 The flap is replaced, and patients are instructed to keep their eyes shut for the next 2-4 hours, and to rest for the remainder of the day.
 The eyes are then examined the following day, and appropriate instructions are given at that time.

 Dr. Conlon will examine your eyes prior to treatment and review a number of physical parameters unique to your eyes, to determine whether or not you are a candidate for refractive laser surgery.
 The treatment recommendations are highly individualized and are based on the characteristics of your eyes.
 Dr. Conlon will recommend a specific treatment plan that best meets your needs, depending on the unique physical characteristics of your eyes, and your specific visual needs.
-If Dr. Conlon finds that you are not a candidate for LASIK, you may be a candidate for a Implant Contact Lenses or Refractive Lens Exchange.
+If Dr. Conlon finds that you are not a candidate for LASIK, you may be a candidate for an Implant Contact Lenses or Refractive Lens Exchange.

 Dr. Conlon uses the IntraLase method and wavefront technology.
 The IntraLase® method offers enhanced comfort and safety in LASIK vision correction.
 With IntraLase FS, Dr. Conlon is able to perform the entire operation without a blade.
 The advantages of this reliable and proven technology include accuracy and safety.
 Because the technology is customized, the blade-free LASIK procedure produces optimal results while even further reducing the already rare risk of complications.
 Wavefront technology optimizes the laser treatment to be specifically guided to treat your eye in a customized fashion.
-Customization of treatment allows for the elimination of small visual imperfections, known has higher order aberrations, which enhances the overall visual result obtained with refractive laser surgery.
+Customization of treatment allows for the elimination of small visual imperfections, known as higher-order aberrations, which enhances the overall visual result obtained with refractive laser surgery.